wirdatrd/First-Repeated-Character---Powershell/README.md

 3. convert the input string in to a array of characters
 4. loop through the input string one caracter at a time

-If the array contains the character, return the character; if not, add the character to the array.
-Next.
+If the array contains the character, return the character; if not add char to an array.

 Maximum size the array should ever get is 25 characters